ithaka/ng-artstor-viewer/README.md

 - `yarn run integration` to run the integration e2e tests
 - `yarn install ./relative/path/to/lib` after `yarn run build` to test locally in another app

+To publish a new version:
+- `yarn release` to increment version
+- `yarn build` to build with new version
+- `yarn publish dist` to publish to yarn/npm

 If you need to debug the integration app, please check `./integration/README.md`.

 ## The Demo App